aziff/reggio/README.txt

 	- "auxiliary" subfolder stores auxiliary files, such as "preamble.tex"
 	- "docs" contains the actual documents written by the Reggio team.
 This folder is again divided into different subfolders depending on the purpose of the document.

+7. reggio_RIE_Submission
+	- This folder is a cleaner version of this whole repository, and this folder only contains files that are needed to submit to RIE Journal.